BEST MISSISSIPPI POT ROAST

 “Fifteen or so years ago, by her recollection, a woman named Robin Chapman made a pot roast in her slow cooker.
 Now known as Mississippi Roast, it would eventually become one of the most popular recipes on the Web, an unlikely star with unlikely ingredients, a favorite of the mom-blog set.

 Chapman lives in Ripley, Miss., but she did not call her pot roast Mississippi Roast, not then and not now.
 She just calls it “roast.”
-She used beef chuck to make the dish that first time and put a packet of dry ranch-dressing mix on top of the meat, along with a packet of dry “au jus” gravy, a stick of butter and a few pepperoncini.
+She used beef chuck to make the dish first and put a packet of dry ranch dressing mix on top of the meat, along with a packet of dry “au jus” gravy, a stick of butter, and a few pepperoncini.
 It was an on-the-spot variation of a recipe she had learned from her aunt, which called for packaged Italian dressing.
-Chapman wanted something “milder,” she said, so she swapped out the Italian for the ranch.
+She said that Chapman wanted something “milder,” so she swapped out the Italian for the ranch.
 She set the slow cooker to low and walked away.
 Some hours later, her family divided into their meal with glee.
 She has made the roast ever since.
 And largely unnoticed by food writers and scholars, the recipe has slowly taken on a life of its own.”

-One Beech Hill congregant, Judy Ward, started making Farese’s recipe for Sunday lunch at her family’s home near Ripley, in Hickory Flat.
-Laurie Ormon of Bentonville, Ark., is Ward’s niece by marriage, and she told me she ate the dish when she and her husband were visiting the area in 2010.
+One Beech Hill congregant, Judy Ward, started making Farese’s recipe for Sunday lunch at her family’s home near Ripley in Hickory Flat.
+Laurie Ormon of Bentonville, Ark., is Ward’s niece by marriage, and she told me she ate the dish when she and her husband visited the area in 2010.
 She wrote about it soon after on her blog, Laurie’s Life.

 Ingredients